MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/Projects/03-01-PaintingWalls.md

 The extension is not part of the total.
 It can add to your points, but you cannot receive more than the maximum points for the project (per current school policy).

+The project shows that it is worth 20 points, but it may be normalized to a different point total.

 The [grading rubric](https://github.com/MichaelTMiyoshi/AppliedMathWithMiyoshi/blob/main/GradingCriteria.md) will be used to grade each section.